jewelsofthought/neshama/site/posts/parashot/Shemini.md

 Another example is the meat that we are eating.
 The bull is killed ritually as required; the meat is inspected and prepared as required.
 It is untainted, and thus kosher.
 However, the animal has been kept in a small cage all its life, and fed many pharmaceuticals to maintain its health.
 It has never grazed, or if it has, that has been restricted.
 It was raised in unhealthy&mdash;what one might call not kosher&mdash;conditions.
 Should this not be taken into account.

-Actually, I think we missed a wonderful opportunity here to shine, and show the world the real value of the laws of _Kashrut_.
+Actually, I think we missed a wonderful opportunity here to shine, and show the world the real value of the laws of _kashrut_.
 Instead, for years now, there has been a battle to properly identify food that is not organic.
 But, it is a David and Goliath story&mdash;the little guy against mega-corporations.
 Even Oprah Winfrey was severely reprimanded when she ran a show speaking out against modern meat methods.

 Let me tell you a story.
 There was once a king who was blessed with a son, who he wanted to be his heir to the kingdom that the king had spent many years creating.
 So to ensure that his son would be given a proper foundation to his future role, He invited all the wise men of his kingdom to his palace, so that he may choose the wisest amongst them to be his son's tutor.
 This tutor, having been given this immense task, set about teaching the son, beloved by his king.
 However, in order to make sure that the untrained mind and body of the son would be ready for the task ahead of him, he was exceedingly strict with the prince.
 He would be punished if he did not obey the laws that were laid down for him.
 He was allowed little leniency, having to submit to the most conservative interpretation of these laws.